Social Anxiety Disorder

 • Downloadable handouts for clinical practice

-This 2nd edition exploring social anxiety disorder (SAD) in the Advances in Psychotherapy series incorporates the latest theory and research on its presentation, prevalence, assessment, and treatment.
-The authors expertly guide mental health or healthcare professionals at any level of experience through the models for understanding this common psychological disorder, how to select the best assessment measures, and why and how cognitive-behavioral therapy (CBT) has the strongest evidence base.
+This 2nd edition exploring social anxiety disorder (SAD) in the ###ITALIC#TEXT[Advances in Psychotherapy]### series incorporates the latest theory and research on its presentation, prevalence, assessment, and treatment.
+The authors expertly guide mental health or healthcare professionals at any level of experience through the models for understanding this common psychological disorder, how to select the best assessment measures, and why and how cognitive behavioral therapy (CBT) has the strongest evidence base.
 The different CBT techniques are explored in detail, with concrete tips for practitioners, and illustrations of client cases bring theory and practice alive.
 Cultural differences in the presentation of social anxiety and the impact of this on assessment and treatment are highlighted, as are other adaptations to these techniques when working with diverse populations.
 A detailed case study is provided, outlining the presentation and course of treatment for a client with SAD.
-Downloadable handouts for clinical use are available in the appendix.
+Downloadable handouts for clinical use are available.

 Ref-ID:600602_M P-ID:600602_M